arouyan/docs/docs/getting-started.md

 **2. Cluster configuration**

-Select initial cluster configuration.
-It may be automatically adjusted based on scaling and cost optimization policies.
+Select the initial cluster configuration.
+It may be adjusted automatically based on the scaling and cost optimization policies.
 You will be able to adjust policies once the cluster is created.
 You may also manually add nodes once the cluster is provisioned.

 **3. Cloud providers**

 Select the cloud provider(s) you would like to use for this cluster.
-You will need to select credentials that you would like to use for each provider, please refer to [Adding credentials] section if you have no credentials added.
+You will need to select the credentials that you want to use for each provider.
+Please refer to [Adding credentials] section if you have not added any credentials yet.

 **4. Cluster virtual private network**

-Select preferred encrypted connection type.
-Cloud provided VPN is a default VPN provided by the respective cloud service providers.
-WireGuard is a CAST AI integrated choice of VPN that [significantly reduces cloud cost].
+Select the preferred encrypted connection type.
+Cloud-provided VPN is a default VPN provided by the respective cloud service providers.
+WireGuard is a CAST AI integrated choice of VPN that [reduces cloud costs significantly].

-- WireGuard VPN: Full Mesh - network traffic is encrypted between all nodes
+- WireGuard VPN: Full Mesh - network traffic is encrypted between all nodes.
-- WireGuard VPN: Cross Location Mesh - network traffic is encrypted only between nodes in different clouds
+- WireGuard VPN: Cross Location Mesh - network traffic is encrypted only between nodes in different clouds.
-- Cloud provided VPN - default network encryption provided by selected CSPs
+- Cloud provided VPN - default network encryption provided by selected providers.

 ## Deploy application

-CAST AI managed cluster runs on Kubernetes.
-Once you have a cluster running - you can download a **kubeconfig file** of the cluster and deploy your application using **kubectl** command-line tool.
+The CAST AI managed cluster runs on Kubernetes.
+Once you have a cluster running, you can download a **kubeconfig file** of the cluster and deploy your application using the **kubectl** command-line tool.

 [screenshot]

-For more information please refer to [Kubernetes documentation](https://kubernetes.io/docs/home/).
+For more information, please refer to [Kubernetes documentation](https://kubernetes.io/docs/home/).

 Relevant for this section: